BNelson986/CS245_Elevator_Simulation/README.md

         -   moveDown(int) : void                "Moves the elevator down and sets the direction"

     -   Simulation.Passenger:
+        -   startFloor : int
-        -   destFloor : int
+        -   destFloor : int {final}
-        -   arrivalTime : long
+        -   arrivalTime : long {final}
+        -   direction : char {final}
     --------------------------------
         +   getArrivalTime() : long     "Returns the time the passenger was created"
         +   direction(int) : char       "Returns the direction the passenger needs to go to get to their destination"